-- In order to retrun radioactive material or irradiation apparatus after usage to the original country, a person shall apply again the form (DAE-5).
-Then the department has to inspect the radioactive material or irradiation apparatus to issue the re-exportation license (DAE-6) and a Transport Certificate. - Radioactive material or any irradiation apparatus should be transported together with a person who recieved proper training according to IAEA safety transport regulations
+- Moreover, the DAE will check prior permissions of licenses and conduct regular inspections of a - In order to retrun radioactive material or irradiation apparatus after usage to the original country, a person shall apply again the form (DAE-5).
+Then the license (DAE-6) and a Transport Certificate. - Radioactive material or any irradiation apparatus should be transported together with a person who recieved proper training according to IAEA safety